Omagua people: Early Jesuit missions

 Missionary interactions with the Cambebas began with an expedition led by the Jesuits Simón de Rojas and Umberto Coronado to the Upper Napo River in 1620.
 The expedition spent almost a year with the Cambebas of the Aguarico River area, and by virtue of a bilingual Quechua-Cambeba translator, produced a number of ecclesiastical texts in Omagua, including a catechism.

 In 1647, Spanish Franciscan friar Laureano de la Cruz left Quito with a company of other friars in hopes of converting the Omagua.
 Instead, the friars were disappointed to find themselves among the Omagua at the peak of a smallpox epidemic.
 They observed the death of a large portion of the tribe, the depopulation of many villages, and the overall disintegration of the tribe morale.
-Friar Laureano was among the Omagua for 3 years.
-During this time he estimated that there was 34 standing villages, containing a total population of at most 5,000 people.
+Friar Laureano was among the Omagua for three years.
+During this time he estimated that there were 34 standing villages, containing a total population of at most 5,000 people.

 In 1687, Samuel Fritz (1654-1725) arrived to begin work converting the Cambeba to Christianity and within a few years had developed his own Cambeba catechism.
 When Fritz arrived in their territory, the Cambeba inhabited the islands in the middle of the Amazon River, in a region stretching approximately from the confluence of the Amazon and Napo River to the Juruá River.
 Towards the end of his first year among the Omaguas, he began a lengthy journey downriver to visit all thirty-eight existing villages, spending two months at each one.
 He renamed them using the names of patron saints, constructed several rudimentary chapels and baptized mainly children because he found most adults to be insufficiently indoctrinated, as well as "reluctant to give up entirely certain heathen abuses."
 At the conclusion of this journey, which lasted about three years, he conducted a baptismal ceremony over the entire tribe before returning to San Joaquín de Omaguas.
 He later concentrated indigenous peoples from forty different localities into so-called "Jesuit reductions."